 What is Project-based Learning?

 Project-based learning engages you in applied-learning assignments that integrate with workplace responsibilities.
 You learn by doing.

 Rather than lectures and rote learning, you are given real-world applied projects that provide you with the skills and expertise you need to be successful.
 The learning and resources you need to complete these projects are available 24/7 through our comprehensive online knowledge database.
 This hands-on learning is supported by mentoring from Westminster’s faculty who ensure that you understand the principles of each project and master the pre-determined learning goals.

-Benefits of Project-based Learning
+What Are the Benefits of Project-based Learning?

 Research clearly shows that an active learning-by-doing environment produces knowledge that is deeper, richer, and retained at higher levels than learning delivered simply through lectures and reading.

 Often, students are briefly inspired in a lecture or classroom, only to have that excitement dissipate back in the office.
 Students in Westminster’s project-based programs practice what they learn, thereby building expertise and deeper understanding of practical skills they can use in the workplace right away.

 Project-based programs also offer students more flexibly in their schedule—learning can happen when and where it’s convenient for the student and won’t interfere with obligations to work and family.

 Will I Be Able to Interact With Other Learners?